TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 view or app.
 In the context of MVVM, behaviors are a useful approach for connecting controls to commands.

-A behavior that\'s attached to a control through attached properties is known as an *attached behavior*.
+A behavior that's attached to a control through attached properties is known as an *attached behavior*.
 The behavior can then use the exposed API of the element to which it is attached to add functionality to that control, or other controls, in the visual tree of the view.
 The